 But Dhaka Muslin become famous and attracted foreign and transmarine buyer after the establishment of the Mughal capital at Dhaka.
 The Muslin industry of Dhaka received patronage from the Mughal emperors and the Mughal nobility.
 A huge quantity of the finest sort of muslin was produced for the use of the Mughal emperors, provincial governors and high officers and nobles.
 In the grate 1851 Exhibition of London, Dhaka Muslin occupied a prominent place, attracted a large number of visitors and the British press spoke very highly of the marvelous Muslin fabrics of Dhaka.

 Todays the name “muslin” is only a history of ancient Bengal.
 It is a loosely woven finest cotton fabric which originated in Bangladesh.
 It was as fine as 50 meters long muslin cloth could be filled in a match box.
 Remnants of muslin in the British Museum on computation were found to be of yarns as fine as 242 Ne count (115 miles, 2 furlongs and 60 yards to pound).
 In another case one Ratti (2 grains) of yarn measured a length of 80 yards that is 332 ne counts.
 Another record shows that 20 cubits of fabric could be blown off by mouth.
 It is also believed that yards of 400 Ne counts were spun purely by hand.
-A legent that once a piece of muslin cloth of Nawab ali- Bardi Khan named “Anbe-e-Raoya” was kept on grasses of front ground palace for drying, a cow eat it as grass.
-Nawab was angry to the honour of the cow and told him to go out from the city.
+A legend that once a piece of muslin cloth of Nawab ali- Bardi Khan named “Anbe-e-Raoya” was kept on grasses of front ground palace for drying, a cow eat it as grass.
+Nawab was angry to the honor of the cow and told him to go out from the city.

 Manufacturing History of Dhaka Muslin: